Mexico Immigration Laws and Application Process Summary

 Click “Guardar” after checking that all your entries are correct.
 A PDF file of your completed data form will be offered for you to save, print, and take a copy with you to to the INM office.

-IF you have not previously had an extended immigration status in Mexico, like an FM2 or FM3, you MUST begin your temporal or permanente application process through a Mexican consulate in your home country.
+IF you have not previously had an extended immigration status in Mexico, like a FM2 or FM3, which are now discontinued; both changed to Temporal Resident Visa, you MUST begin your temporal or permanente application process through a Mexican consulate in your home country.
 You cannot apply within Mexico with a tourist visa.

 Click HERE to find a Mexican consulate nearest where you currently reside in the U.S. or Canada.

 The first status category is “Visitante”.
 This status encompasses non-working visitors (a typical tourist), working visitors, visitors for adoptions and humanitarians.
-It’s valid for 6 months and visitors have to leave the country by the end of the 6th month.
+It’s valid for 180 days.
 These permits will still be handed out from the airlines, ship, or at the border.
 It’s important to keep your tourist visa with your passport.

 If a tourist wants to upgrade their status to Residente Temporal or Residente Permanente, they will have to leave the country after 180 days and apply from their home country.
 INM has released the new regulations to explain how tourists can begin the residency application process by applying online or at their Mexican Consulate.